Qualitative reasoning in a two-layered framework: Qualitative reasoning about uncertainty

 \subsection{Correspondence theory for weak uncertainty measures}

 It is clear that $\QG$ is the logic of all uncertainty frames.
-It is, however, quite counter-intuitive as a logic for the \emph{classical} qualitative reasoning about uncertainty even if the uncertainty measure is not taken to be a probability function.

-For example, from the classical point of view, we \emph{know for certain} that the event ‘it rained in Paris on 28.03.2021 or it did not’ (formally, $r\vee{\sim}r$) occurred.
-However, $\Be(r\vee{\sim}r)$ \emph{is not valid} in $\QG$\footnote{This shows that $\QG$ can distinguish between capacities and generic uncertainty measures: $\Be\top$ is valid on a~frame if its uncertainty measure is a capacity.} since it can be that $\mu(\|r\vee{\sim}r\|)<1$.
+However, $\QG$ does not validate some statements regarding measures one usually expects to hold in the classical case.
+For example, from the classical point of view and if we subscribe to the closed-world assumption, we \emph{know for certain} that the event ‘it rained in Paris on 28.03.2021 or it did not’ (formally, $r\vee{\sim}r$) occurred.
+However, $\Be(r\vee{\sim}r)$ \emph{is not valid} in $\QG$\footnote{This shows that $\QG$ can distinguish between capacities and generic uncertainty measures: $\Be\top$ is valid on a~frame if its uncertainty measure is a~capacity.} since it can be that $\mu(\|r\vee{\sim}r\|)<1$.

-Moreover, $\QG$ allows for two incompatible (or even complementary) events to have measure $1$ \emph{at the same time}.
+Moreover, if belief is represented as a~generic uncertainty measure or capacity, it is still possible for two incompatible (or even complementary) events to have measure $1$ \emph{at the same time}.
 Moreover, it is also possible that $\mu(Y\cup Y')>\mu(Y)$ even if $\mu(Y')=0$.
 In other words, it is possible that the agent's certainty in $\phi\vee\phi'$ is strictly higher than that in $\phi$ even if they are completely certain that $\phi'$ is not the case.

-In this section, we will show how to axiomatise these and other conditions. \begin{convention} We introduce the following naming conventions for several formulas. \begin{description} \item[$1\mathsf{compl}$:] $\triangle\Be p\Gleftrightarrow{\sim}_\mathsf{G}\Be{\sim}p$ \item[$\mathsf{disj}+$:] $({\sim}_\mathsf{G}\Be(p\wedge p')\wedge{\sim}_\mathsf{G}{\sim}_\mathsf{G}\Be p\wedge\!{\sim}_\mathsf{G}{\sim}_\mathsf{G}\Be p')\!\Grightarrow\!({\sim}_\mathsf{G}\triangle(\Be(p\vee p')\!\Grightarrow\!\Be p)\wedge\!{\sim}_\mathsf{G}\triangle(\Be( p\vee p')\Grightarrow\Be p'))$ \item[$\mathsf{disj}0$:] ${\sim}_\mathsf{G}\Be p\Grightarrow\triangle(\Be p'\Gleftrightarrow\Be(p\vee p'))$ \item[$\mathsf{cap}$:] $\Be\top\wedge{\sim}_\mathsf{G}\Be\bot$ \end{description} \end{convention} \begin{theorem} Let $\mathbb{F}=\langle W,\mu\rangle$ be an uncertainty frame.
+In this section, we will show how to axiomatise these and other conditions. \begin{convention} We introduce the following naming conventions for several formulas. \begin{description} \item[$1\mathsf{compl}$:] $\triangle\Be p\leftrightarrow{\sim}\Be{\sim}p$ \item[$\mathsf{disj}+$:] $({\sim}\Be(p\wedge p')\wedge{\sim\sim}\Be p\wedge\!{\sim\sim}\Be p')\!\rightarrow\!({\sim}\triangle(\Be(p\vee p')\!\rightarrow\!\Be p)\wedge\!{\sim}\triangle(\Be( p\vee p')\rightarrow\Be p'))$ \item[$\mathsf{disj}0$:] ${\sim}\Be p\rightarrow\triangle(\Be p'\leftrightarrow\Be(p\vee p'))$ \item[$\mathsf{cap}$:] $\Be\top\wedge{\sim}\Be\bot$ \end{description} \end{convention} \begin{theorem} Let $\mathbb{F}=\langle W,\mu\rangle$ be an uncertainty frame.
 Then the following equivalences hold

-\end{theorem} \begin{proof} We consider III, the other cases can be tackled in a similar manner.
+\end{theorem} \begin{proof} We consider III, the other cases can be tackled in a~similar manner.

 Indeed, let $\mu(Y)=0$ but $\mu(Y\cup Y')\neq\mu(Y')$ for some $Y,Y'\subseteq W$.
 Now let $v(p)=Y$ and $v(p')=Y'$.
 Then, it is clear that $e(\Be p)=0$ but $e(\Be p')\neq e(\Be(p\vee p'))$.
 Hence, $e(\mathsf{disj}0)\neq1$, as required.